rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

 To get started, I followed (and suggest following) [this blogpost](https://oncletom.io/2016/travis-ssh-deploy/).
 At the end of the day, it was easier to set up than I anticipated.
 Creating a keypair is simple, and encrypting the private key via the `travis` command line tool isn't exactly rocket science either.

-On the server side, I created a dedicated `travis` user, added the public key to its `authorized_keys` ^[if you're doing this manually, make sure the file has `0600` permissions because you won't be able to login if the file is readable by other users], and made sure the server directory where the output should go is writable by the `travis` user.
+On the server side, I created a dedicated `travis` user, added the public key to its `authorized_keys` [^3], and made sure the server directory where the output should go is writable by the `travis` user.

+[^3]: if you're doing this manually, make sure the file has `0600` permissions because you won't be able to login if the file is readable by other users

 The config bits are as follows: